 - 7. Accessibility.
-Great Neighborhoods are designed to be accessible and allow for ease of use for people of all ages and abilities. - To the best extent possible all features within a neighborhood shall be designed to be accessible and feature elements and principles of Universal Design.
+Great Neighborhoods are designed to be accessible and allow for ease of use for people of all ages and abilities. - a.
+To the best extent possible all features within a neighborhood shall be designed to be accessible and feature elements and principles of Universal Design. - b.
+Design practices should strive for best practices and not minimum practices.